DiUS/chariotd/README.md

 Past this the features are pick-and-choose.

+#### Fleet provisioning related

   - `--fleetprov` - Enables fleet provisioning with the specified configuration, which will be attempted in the absence of any device certificates and optionally on a command request.
 See the [Fleet provisioning](#fleet-provisioning) section for details on configuration.

+#### Device shadow related

   - `--services` - Loads service definitions for the specified thing and monitors the device shadow for updates to the corresponding parts of the shadow.
 Refer to [Service definitions](#service-definitions) for details.
   - `--updates` -- Tells chariotd to watch for requests to update a thing's device shadow.
 Details available in the [Shadow updates](#shadow-updates) section.
   - `--defaultshadow` - Enables seeding of a thing's device shadow if it does not yet exist.
 Refer to [Default shadow creation](#default-shadow-creation) for specifics on using this feature.
+  - `--empty-array-as-delete-request` - Specifies that empty arrays should be treated the same as `"DELETE"`, i.e. as a request to remove a key from the shadow.
+This was the early canonical way of submitting such requests, and this feature is provided for backwards compatibility and should not typically need to be used.

+#### Message publishing related

   - `--messages` - Instructs chariotd to watch for MQTT publish requests.
 The specifics are available in the [Message publishing](#message-publishing) section.
-  - `--commands` - Makes chariotd listen for command requests.
-Available commands which may be sent are listed in the [Command requests](#command-requests) section.
-  - `--keepalive` - This can be used to override the keepalive interval, which by default is set to 1200.
-Devices communicating through a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) device may need to use a lower keepalive interval to avoid the session state expiring in the NAT device.
+  - `--default-message-concurrency` and `--message-concurrency` - Controls how many inflight messages should be allowed.
+  - `--default-message-retries` and `--message-retries` - Configures how many extra attempts will be made to publish a message.
+  - `--default-message-jam-timeout` and `--message-jam-timeout` - Sets the time before declaring a message queue jam.
+  - `--default-message-order` and `--message-order` - Sets the preferred upload order of messages.
+  - `--default-message-topic-prefix` and `--message-topic-prefix` - Modifies the topic in each message with the given prefix.
+  - `--default-message-topic-suffix` and `--message-topic-suffix` - Modifies the topic in each message with the given suffix.
+  - `--default-letterhead-file` and `--letterhead-file` - Specifies a static letterhead for messages.
+  - `--default-letterhead-generator` and `--letterhead-generator` - Specifies a dynamic letterhead for meesages.

+#### Message subscription related

+Refer to the [Message subscription](#message-subscription) sections for details.

+ - `--subscribe-write` - Subscribes to a topic and writes received messages to the specified destination (such as a named pipe).
+ - `--subscribe-exec` - Subscribes to a topic and executes the specified application whever a message is received, passing said message to the launched process via its stdin.

+#### Secure Tunneling related

   - `--tunnelmappings` - Enables listening for AWS IoT Secure Tunneling requests.
 Details available in the [Secure Tunneling](#secure-tunneling) section.
   - `--tunnelproxy` - Specifies the path to the secure tunneling proxy client to use.
   - `--tunnelcadir` - Specifies the directory where the tunnel proxy client can find the Amazon root CA certificate in an OpenSSL compatible format.

-  - `--empty-array-as-delete-request` - Specifies that empty arrays should be treated the same as `"DELETE"`, i.e. as a request to remove a key from the shadow.
-This was the early canonical way of submitting such requests, and this feature is provided for backwards compatibility and should not typically need to be used.
+#### Last Will & Testament related

   - `--last-will-topic` - Sets the topic any Last-Will-and-Testament payload should be published to.
 To be used in conjunction with `--last-will-payload`.
   - `--last-will-payload` - Specifies the payload of a Last-Will-and-Testament message to be registered with the AWS IoT Gateway, to be published if the client disconnects unexpectedly.
 The destination topic is set with `--last-will-topic`.

+#### Miscellaneous
+  - `--commands` - Makes chariotd listen for command requests.
+Available commands which may be sent are listed in the [Command requests](#command-requests) section.
+  - `--keepalive` - This can be used to override the keepalive interval, which by default is set to 1200.
+Devices communicating through a [NAT](https://en.wikipedia.org/wiki/Network_address_translation) device may need to use a lower keepalive interval to avoid the session state expiring in the NAT device.

 ## Restarting chariotd